Saying No to Prenatal Testing

-Many genetic tests during pregnancy are blood tests, which pose no serious risk to the mother or baby.
+Many genetic tests during pregnancy are blood tests, which pose no serious physical risk to the mother or baby.
 However, some results from blood tests might mean a woman is asked to consider amniocentesis or CVS, both of which have a small chance for pregnancy loss.

 What You Should Know if You Decide Against Testing